 While I was in Belgrade, I have spent most of my time with the organization Haver Serbia.
 Haver Serbia is a Jewish organization that educates people about Judaism, to Jews and non-Jews.
-Through education they try to reach all the different kind of Jewish communities in Serbia.
+Through education, they try to reach all the different kind of Jewish communities in Serbia.

-Haver Serbia organises a wide range of events for different ages.
+Haver Serbia organizes a wide range of events for different ages.
 When I was there I joined the Midrasha, an event for students and elderly.
-They organise it in cooperation with the Jewish community of Belgrade and the synagogue of Belgrade.
+They organize it in cooperation with the Jewish community of Belgrade and the synagogue of Belgrade.
 The events are (almost) every month and are two days in a row.
 The topic of the Midrasha is always related to Judaism and they try to approach the topics each time from a different perspective.
-The aim of the course is not only to teach and learn people about Judaism, but also to reach the Jewish society, in order to create a coherent society.
+The aim of the course is not only to teach and learn people about Judaism but also to reach the Jewish society, in order to create a coherent society.

 The first night I was in Belgrade, I was part of a Midrasha about Kashrut.
 Approximately thirty people were sitting in front of a rabbi in the Synagogue of Belgrade who explained about when products are Kosher.
 A lot of the people didn’t know much about it and were listening attentively.
 They asked questions and wanted to know where they can buy kosher products.

 After the gathering, everyone moved to the attic of the synagogue, where they could chill and laugh with each other.
 I talked a lot with the people about the Jewish community in Belgrade.
-They told me that the community is small, but close.
-They all know eachother well (Everyone knows everyone).
+They told me that the community is small but close.
+They all know each other well (Everyone knows everyone).
 A lot of them were first chanichim (children) in the community where they would go to weekly gatherings for their own age groups and they learned about Judaism.
 While they grew older, they turned into madrichim (mentors) and counselors for the activities.

 The Jewish community of Belgrade

 There are a couple of reasons for the fact that the community is so small.
-The first reason is the Second world war: more than 83 percent of the Jews in Belgrade died during the holocaust.
+The first reason is the Second world war: more than 83 percent of the Jews in Belgrade died during the Holocaust.